Beverly Regional Airport History

 The airport attracts industry that, in turn, provides the community with jobs.
 One of the reasons Cherry Hill Industrial Park was built adjacent to the airport was because the developer wanted airport accessibility.
 The businesses (and employees) also pay taxes to the communities and inject payroll and business dollars into the community.

 Airport commercial activities and grant monies also inject money into the community.
-In a recent survey Beverly Municipal Airport generates approximately $21,900,000 per year in economic activity to the local area.
+In a recent survey Beverly Regional Airport generates approximately $21,900,000 per year in economic activity to the local area.

 Commercial business deliveries also help businesses like manufacturers, auto dealerships, and others receive parts and specialized equipment.
 Local hospitals can receive timely delivery of organs, blood, and medicine and patients can be transported when minutes matter.
 The airport is also important to search & rescue and disaster relief efforts.
 Last, the airport can provide enjoyment to the community with airshows and aircraft displays.